FAQ

 Can I self-host Firezone?

 That said, Firezone's product is 100% open source and can be found at our main repository.
-Our license does not prevent self-hosters from using the product as they see fit.
+Our license does not prevent you from self-hosting Firezone without limits for your organization, but Firezone provides no support or documentation for self-hosted deployments, and in general we only recommend it for hobby or educational purposes at this time.

 How do I get Firezone on an end-user device?